Sessions

 The session type that you choose in the session creation popup will prepare your Session with a pre-configured development environment.
 Relevant packages, frameworks and tools will be made available and the environment will expose the selected hardware.

-Details on what resources, volumes, and YAML are used for each of the session types can be found by navigating to the Custom PodSpec tab on the Platform and clicking on the card for more details.
+Details on what resources, volumes, and YAML are used for each of the session types can be found by navigating to the Environment Configs tab on the dashboard and clicking on the card for more details.

 Contact us for any images that we do not currently support.